 If your yacht is approached by a suspicious vessel, immediately activate DSC on your VHF and begin transmitting on VHF 16.
 Pre-program your HF radio with the distress frequencies monitored by USCG and other authorities.

 The USCG distress voice frequencies are 4125, 6215, 8291, or 12290 kHz voice.
-However, (Trinidad Tobago Coast Guard or North Post Radio (Trinidad 9YL) maintains a continuous listening watch on 2182 khz and VHF 16 for distress calls (CSSN Verified May 2019).
+However, Trinidad Tobago Coast Guard and North Post Radio (Trinidad 9YL) maintain a continuous listening watch on 2182 khz and VHF 16 for distress calls (CSSN Verified May 2024).
 The Maritime Mobile Service Network, 14300 kHz is monitored nearly 24/7 and can be used by anyone during an emergency.

 Indicate that you feel you are in danger.
 Call out your yacht name and your location repeatedly until you get a response.
 If you are traveling in a group, one of those yachts will hear you, and if you are traveling alone, it is possible that another vessel in the area will hear you and come to assist, or relay your emergency communications to authorities.
 If you have DSC activated, that signal will extend to the limit of your VHF range and automatically include your GPS location if you have enabled that function.